Virginia Beach Maritime Injury Lawyer (Hampton Roads)

 Understanding the Jones Act and Longshore and Harbor Workers’ Compensation Act

 The Jones Act and the Longshore and Harbor Workers’ Compensation Act (LHWCA) are both important maritime laws in the United States, but they serve different purposes and cover different types of workers.

 The Jones Act specifically focuses on seamen who are injured while working aboard vessels in navigable waters.
 This law allows injured workers to file a claim against their employer for negligence, and they can seek compensation for damages such as lost wages, medical expenses, pain and suffering, and other related costs.
 The Jones Act covers workers who spend a significant amount of their work time on a vessel, contributing to the function or mission of the vessel.

 On the other hand, The Longshore and Harbor Workers’ Compensation Act (LHWCA) is designed to protect land-based maritime workers who are injured while working on U.S. waterways, harbors, or docks.
 These workers are not considered “seamen” under the Jones Act and include longshore workers, shipbuilders, ship repairers, and harbor construction workers, among others.

 The LHWCA provides benefits such as wage replacement, medical expenses, and vocational rehabilitation services to injured workers.
 Unlike the Jones Act, the LHWCA is a no-fault workers’ compensation system, meaning the worker does not need to prove negligence on the part of their employer to receive benefits.

 Working in or around Virginia’s waters can be dangerous and hazardous, but you don’t have to face injuries alone.
 A qualified maritime injury lawyer will provide expertise along with dedicated representation throughout the entire legal process so that you get maximum compensation for your losses.
-Contact Bowen Painter Trial Lawyers to schedule a free consultation.
+Contact a Virginia Beach maritime injury attorney to schedule a free consultation.